Likee: History

 Likee was originally known as LIKE until mid-2019, when it was rebranded and redesigned.

 As of the second quarter of 2019, Likee's mobile monthly active users had reached 80.7 million.

 In 2017, Likee was rated as one of Google Play's Best Entertainment Applications.

 Features

 The Likee mobile app allows users to easily create and edit videos using a variety of augmented reality effects.

 Privacy concerns

 Likee has been criticized for privacy and inappropriate content.

 In response to privacy concerns, LIKEME Pte.
 Ltd. added parental control features in 2019, allowing parents and guardians of Likee users to remotely control or restrict access to the app's content.
 However, watchdog groups have described the parental controls as "ineffective".

+In response to the criticisms on the inappropriate content Likee hosted, Likee banned over 42,000 accounts from the platform.

 In June 2020, the Government of India banned Likee along with 58 other apps that were ultimately owned by Chinese companies such as TikTok, citing data and privacy issues, and added that it was a threat to the sovereignty and security of the country.
 Border tensions in 2020 between India and China and subsequent deterioration of relations instigated the ban.